 What To Pack

-We both know and understand that packing for college can be a challenge.
-How do you know what to bring and what will fit in your room?
-Well, we've created some advice to assist you in the process, and in no time your new room will feel like home sweet home!
+We understand that packing for college can be a challenge.
+We've created this list to assist in the packing process and help make your new room on campus a home away from home!